aces/Loris/modules/issue_tracker/help/issue_tracker.md

 Click **New Issue** if you wish to add a new issue.
 Then, populate the fields and click **Submit Issue**.

-Note that you can add "Watchers" to an issue - this will send email notifications to the given user when the issue is created and updated.
-If you are the author of an issue, and you add yourself as a Watcher, you won't receive notifications about your own updates.
+Note that you can add users to the "Watching" list - this will send email notifications to the selected users when the issue is created and updated.
+If you are the author of an issue, and you add yourself as Watching, you won't be sent notifications about your own updates.